TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/UpdateWizards/Creation.rst

-Since all upgrade wizards of TYPO3 core and extensions are registered using the identifier as key in the global array :php:`$GLOBALS['TYPO3_CONF_VARS']['SC_OPTIONS']['ext/install']['update']`, it is recommended to prepend the identifier with something unique to the extension to make it unique.
+Since all upgrade wizards of TYPO3 core and extensions are registered using the identifier as key in the global array :php:`$GLOBALS['TYPO3_CONF_VARS']['SC_OPTIONS']['ext/install']['update']`, it is recommended to prepend the wizard identifier with a prefix based on the extension key.

 You SHOULD use the following naming convention for the identifier: